zer0def/nginxinc-kubernetes-ingress/docs/content/overview/nginx-plus.md

 ## Dynamic reconfiguration

-The NGINX Ingress Controller updates the configuration of the load balancer to reflect changes every time the number of pods exposed through an Ingress resource changes.
+NGINX Ingress Controller updates the configuration of the load balancer to reflect changes every time the number of pods exposed through an Ingress resource changes.
 When using NGINX, the configuration file must be changed then reloaded.

 For NGINX Plus, its dynamic reconfiguration is utilized, updating NGINX Plus without reloading.
 This avoids the increase of memory usage caused by reloads (Particularly with large volumes of client requests) and when load balancing applications with long-lived connections (Such as those using WebSockets or handling file uploads, downloads or streaming).